Riemann zeta function: Riemann's functional equation

 where Γ(s) is the gamma function.
 This is an equality of meromorphic functions valid on the whole complex plane.
 The equation relates values of the Riemann zeta function at the points s and 1 − s, in particular relating even positive integers with odd negative integers.
 Owing to the zeros of the sine function, the functional equation implies that ζ(s) has a simple zero at each even negative integer s = −2n, known as the trivial zeros of ζ(s).
 When s is an even positive integer, the product sin(π s/2) Γ(1 − s) on the right is non-zero because Γ(1 − s) has a simple pole, which cancels the simple zero of the sine factor.
+When s is 0, the zero of the sine factor is cancelled by the simple pole of ζ(1).

+A proof of the functional equation proceeds as follows: